 - no need to post prescriptions, saving time and removing the risk of prescriptions getting lost in the post

 - urgent or replacement prescriptions no longer need to be faxed

 Spend less time dealing with prescriptions

-- standardised prescription information reduces queries from dispensers
+- standardised prescription information reduces the number of queries from dispensers

 - improved prescription accuracy reduces the chances of patients receiving the wrong medication